HR Newswire sign up

 www.cim.ca

 Chartered Manager (C.Mgr.): The Canadian Institute of Management’s senior qualification and chartered professional designation.
-It provides validation to outstanding adherence to the theory and practice of ethical management and the ongoing development of new methods in management that focus on sustainability and leadership.
+It provides validation of outstanding adherence to the theory and practice of ethical management and the ongoing development of new methods in management that focus on sustainability and leadership.
 The designation combines the fields of accounting, financial management, organizational behaviour, strategy, marketing and human resources.
-The association also offers two other designations, the Professional Manager (P.Mgr.) and the Certified in Management (C.I.M.).
+The association also offers two other designations: the Professional Manager (P.Mgr.) and the Certified in Management (C.I.M.).

 Canadian Management Professionals Association